zama-ai/tfhe-rs/tfhe/docs/guides/run_on_gpu.md

 ## Multi-GPU support

-TFHE-rs supports platforms with multiple GPUs with some restrictions at the moment: the platform should have NVLink support, and only GPUs that have peer access to GPU 0 via NVLink will be used for the computation.
-Depending on the platform, this can restrict the number of GPUs used to perform the computation.

-There is **nothing to change in the code to execute on multiple GPUs**, when they are available and have peer access to GPU 0 via NVLink.
+TFHE-rs supports platforms with multiple GPUs.
+There is **nothing to change in the code to execute on such platforms**.
 To keep the API as user-friendly as possible, the configuration is automatically set, i.e., the user has no fine-grained control over the number of GPUs to be used.

 ## Benchmark
 Please refer to the [GPU benchmarks](../getting_started/benchmarks/gpu_benchmarks.md) for detailed performance benchmark results.